cuustard/schoolwork/imedia/imedia_pages/OL_characters.md

 The Antagonist is the character who is in opposition to the protagonist; usually the villian.

 ## To prepare

+### What extent does Propp's character theory relate to The Outlaws?
 main group is heros
 Ben is princess sometimes
 no princesss father
 no false hero
 Rani can be sidekick sometimes
 Christian can be Hero

-### What extent does Propp's character theory relate to The Outlaws?

 ### How importat are character types to narrative and representation?
+Characters drive narrative forward - relationships, binary opposites or todorov

+character types allow supports davidguantlette pick n pix. relatable characters

+how do stereotypes drive the narrative? how do binary opposites drive the narrative? how does genre drive the narrative? how